The New Year is from this moment forward!

 - What will be my sense of self?

-- What will be my sense relative to being on track and living my purpose
+- I feel incredible joy at being on track and living my purpose.

 - At the end of this year, I am enjoying a wonderful celebration of my success with ______ at ______.
 (Perhaps it will be a wonderful dinner out with….).